ronnielutaro/ronnielutaro/README.md

 ### About Me

 Over the past 5+ years, I've worked across Technology Innovation, Product Development, and Startup Acceleration.
 Now as Founder and Software Engineer @RocketizeTech, I lead applied AI research and product development to create Market Intelligence tools for marketing teams.
 These tools aim to reduce ad waste, automate growth, and enable data-driven campaign strategies across multiple channels.
-My expertise in product strategy and ideation underpins my ability to deliver impactful solutions to complex challenges.
+My expertise in product strategy underpins my ability to deliver impactful solutions to complex challenges.

 Beyond technology, I’m equally drawn to storytelling and filmmaking, capturing the real stories that shape Human Experiences.
 I believe that while technology scales systems, storytelling scales truth.
 So, when I'm not building technology, you'll find me screenwriting, storyboarding, editing scenes or exploring ideas.